Cornell-Tech-Urban-Tech-Hub/UAIR/docs/CUSTOM_STAGES_GUIDE.md

 ### Template: LLM Classification Stage

-Let's create a stage that classifies articles into risk categories.
+This template demonstrates a stage that classifies articles into risk categories.

 ```python
 """Risk classification stage using vLLM."""